-That’s John Gutekanst, the owner of Avalanche Pizza.
-This month Gutekanst writes in Pizza Today that when it comes to potatoes on pizza, don’t laugh.
+John Gutekanst, the owner of Avalanche Pizza this month wrote in Pizza Today that when it comes to potatoes on pizza, don’t laugh.

 Yes, this lowly tuber may seem an unlikely companion to pizza.
 But once your customers experience its broad flavor and textural horizons it can become a real crowd favorite and a real food cost hero in your menu matrix.